simolus3/drift/CONTRIBUTING.md

 The `sqlparser` library can be published independently from moor.

+Significant updates to more than one package, or updates to the `moor` package, should get their own tag in git!

 ### Building the documentation
 We use hugo and docsy to build the documentation.
 The [readme](docs/README.md) contains everything you need to know go get started.